 Carte Blanche | Hackney Restaurant

-And for chef Andy Taylor, who founded street-food burger operation Le Bun in 2013, those years have been leading up to his second venture: Carte Blanche.
+Chef Andy Taylor founded street-food burger operation Le Bun in 2013, those years have been leading up to his second venture: Carte Blanche.

 A full-blown restaurant this time around, the food follows the same lead as Le Bun, blending American-style dishes with French techniques (hence the name) in frequently creative ways.
 The venue itself is on Hackney’s Mare Street, putting it conveniently between Kansas Smitty’s and the St John at Hackney Brewery.
 It’s a narrow sleeve of a space that runs along their bar, then opens up into a main dining area at the back, with stark white & muted blue walls providing a pleasing counterplay to each-other.
 Here’s what’s going on with the menu: